Brice789/PersonalWebsite/content/featured/HalcyonTheme/index.md

 ---
 date: '1'
-title: 'Halcyon Theme'
+title: 'Cryptography Project'
-cover: './halcyon.png'
+cover: './crypto.jpeg'
 github: 'https://github.com/bchiang7/halcyon-site'
 external: 'https://halcyon-theme.netlify.com/'
 tech:
-  - VS Code
+  - Python
-  - Sublime Text
+  - Vs Code
-  - Atom
+  - C++
-  - iTerm2
+  - Batch GCD
-  - Hyper
+  - Prime Number
 ---

-A minimal, dark blue theme for VS Code, Sublime Text, Atom, iTerm, and more.
-Available on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=brittanychiang.halcyon-vscode), [Package Control](https://packagecontrol.io/packages/Halcyon%20Theme), [Atom Package Manager](https://atom.io/themes/halcyon-syntax), and [npm](https://www.npmjs.com/package/hyper-halcyon-theme).
+An exciting project that consists of developing a recurring solution to find the RSA key and break it.
+The project therefore includes all the domain names, their certificates and their RSA keys to work afterwards with the Batch GCD.